ahuacate/nas-hardmetal/README.md

 * Allow users to access mounted subfolders ☑

 ## 5.6.
 Edit Synology NAS GUID and UID
-Synology DSM WebGUI Control Panel interface does'nt allow assigning a GUID or UID number when creating any new Linux Groups and Users.
+Synology DSM WebGUI Control Panel interface doesn't allow assigning a GUID or UID number when creating any new Linux Groups and Users.
 Each new group is assigned a random UID upwards of 65536.

 We need to edit our newly created GUIDs and UIDs user GID's for Groups medialab, homelab and privatelab and the Users media, home and private.